osudrl/TeleJoy/README.md

 Note that as of now, the only way to exit the sdl-example application is to press `Ctrl+\`

+## Other Examples

+>TODO provide docs on other examples in the serial folder

 # Feedback

 Written by [Kevin Kellar](https://github.com/kkevlar) for Oregon State University's [Dynamic Robotics Laboratory](http://mime.oregonstate.edu/research/drl/).
 For issues, comments, or suggestions with this guide, contact the developer or open an issue.